 The letter states the following:

-Based on my review of these documents, it appears to me that your concerns and complaints are intertwined with an inspection and a subsequent investigation by the Alberta College of Pharmacy (ACP) respecting your conduct.
+I write concerning the letters and emails that you have sent to me or have asked Ms. Mosher to forward to me.
+I have listed the documents in an appendix to see what I reviewed.
+Based on my review of these documents, it appears that your concerns and complaints are intertwined with an inspection and a subsequent investigation by the Alberta College of Pharmacy (ACP) respecting your conduct.

 I hope that I may be of assistance in providing you with some background information about the complaints process:

 1. If a complaint proceeds beyond the investigation stage, it is heard and judged by a Hearing Tribunal under the procedure set out in the HPA.
 Each Hearing Tribunal is made up of regulated members of the College and a public member, all of whom must act fairly and are required to be unbiased.
-As I note above, there is an appeal to the Council.
-Council must also follow the procedure in the HPA and comply with the duty of fairness, including being unbiased.
+As I noted above, there is an appeal to the Council.
+The Council must also follow the procedure in the HPA and comply with the duty of fairness, including being unbiased.
 Beyond the Council, there is an appeal to the Alberta Court of Appeal.
 Therefore, there is a system of checks and balances built into the complaint and discipline process.

-You raise issues about who sets the vision of the ACP; how certain standards of practice were adopted; the qualifications of the Registrar and oversight of the Registrar.
+You raise issues about who sets the vision of the ACP, how certain standards of practice were adopted, the qualifications of the Registrar and oversight of the Registrar.

-1. Council determines the policy direction of the College and the Registrar executes Council’s policy direction.
-The “vision” of the College is determined by the Council not the Registrar.
+1. Council determines the policy direction of the College, and the Registrar executes Council’s policy direction.
+The “vision” of the College is determined by the Council, not the Registrar.

 “With the advent of Bill 21, and acute awareness to sexual abuse and sexual misconduct by health professionals, Council determined that it was in the interest of the public and the profession to establish a standard that clarifies the limitations of a pharmacist’s role when inserting or removing instruments, devices, or fingers beyond the anal verge or beyond the labia majora.”

 3. The Registrar, in his role as the operational head of the ACP, is responsible to the Council.
 In the exercise of its governance mandate, the Council reviews the performance of the Registrar annually.
 Council has, to date, been satisfied that Registrar Eberhart has served the profession admirably.
 This has led to Registrar Eberhart’s long and distinguished career with the ACP.
 The Council does not share your perspective that Mr. Eberhart’s continued service is not reasonable, ethical or effective.
-In my view, the ACP is a national and international leader in its approach to the practice of pharmacy.
+In my view, the ACP is a national and international leader in its approach to the practice of Pharmacy.
 This is due to the vision of successive Councils and the administrative contribution of Mr. Eberhart and the many staff who serve the College.
 Mr. Eberhart is recognized for his contribution to the profession.

-In my December 2, 2019 letter, I said that after I received further information from you, I would ask the Registrar for his response.
+In my Dec 2nd, 2019 letter, I said that after I received further information from you, I would ask the Registrar for his response.
 However, having received that further information and having again reviewed the original material that you sent me through Ms. Mosher, I will not be asking the Registrar for a response now.
 As noted above, it would not be appropriate for me to pursue this matter further at this time as there is an ongoing investigation.